FDA’s anti-vape regs do more harm than good.

 Two weeks ago, Scott Gottlieb, M.D., left his post as commissioner of the federal Food and Drug Administration (FDA) after a two-year stint.

-Dr. Gottlieb left behind an odd legacy: an Ahab-like war on flavored vape juices that no one saw coming and that has left most sensible observers confused and disturbed.
+Dr. Gottlieb left behind an odd legacy: an Ahab-like war on flavored vape juices that no one saw coming and that has left most sensible observers confused.

 That war is based on an imagined ‘epidemic’ of teen vaping.
 And some people, including Gottlieb, view that ‘epidemic’ as a ‘gateway drug’ to deadly teen smoking.